Is it possible to cheat in Crossout?

 Cheating in online games, just like on offline games, is completely legal everywhere in the world.
 However, it is against the Terms of Service of the game, which means that your account can be banned from playing.
 Gaijin Entertainment has the right to ban anyone at any time from their game without having to justify themselves at all.
 That is the worst case and is easy to avoid by using quality cheating software developed by professionals that kept up to date at all times.

-Samuel Steiner, nickname ‘Sammy’, is the founder of HackerBot.net and CEO of LittleSquid GmbH Switzerland.
-A programmer, online marketer and nerd by trade, Samuel has extensive experience with using game cheats from his youth and knows the intricacies of game cheating software development from working in the game hacking industry for over 8 years.
+Samuel Steiner, nickname ‘Sammy’ (he/him/his), is the original founder of HackerBot.net.
+A programmer, online marketer and nerd by trade, Samuel has extensive experience using game cheats of all kinds from his youth and knows the intricacies of game cheating software development due to working in the game hacking industry for over 8 years.
+He fights against ableism and ableist discrimination in gaming and fights for tolerance, diversity and equality in the space.